analythium/shinyproxy-1-click/digitalocean/setup.md

 ### Setting cron job to update images

 We add a couple of lines to cron.
-Some commented out.
+All commented out but there if needed.
 We need to restart the webhook daemon restart regularly because it is not updating when the certificate is renewed.